 Melanoma is the most common oral tumor in dogs.
 Also called melanocytic tumor, it is a malignant tumor of the melanocytes (a specific type of skin cell that makes the pigment melanin).

-Because melanocytes can be found in skin tissues, melanomas are also found elsewhere in and on the body, but in this article, we are focusing on the oral type.
+Because melanocytes can be found in skin tissues, melanomas are also found elsewhere in and on the body, but in this article, we focus on the oral type.

 Oral melanomas typically first appear on the gums, lips, roof of the mouth, and/or the tongue.
 They may appear pigmented black or be the normal pink color of the mucosa of the mouth.